For many people living with stomas, encountering occasional issues such as leakage, skin irritation, and other stoma problems is not uncommon.

 In addition, it’s a good idea to go ahead and talk to your doctor or ostomy nurse about your options.
 Changing your diet with the addition or elimination of certain foods may also help this issue.
 Medications may also help.

-Most people with an ostomy may never encounter complications like a stoma infection.
-However, it is a possibility that anyone with a stoma should know about.
+Most people with stomas may have to go through a stoma infection.
+However, it is a possibility that anyone with a stoma should know about it.

 The first sign of a stoma infection may be a pus-like discharge, unusual swelling, increasing redness, or color changes.
 Some may notice an abscess or an ulcer.